14. Interfacing compiled code (**)#

 • How are character vectors represented?
 What is the difference between a CHARSXP and a STRSXP?

-• Why is it better to process factor objects than raw character vectors if we merely would like to define grouping variables?
+• Why is it better to handle factor objects rather than raw character vectors if we merely would like to define grouping variables?

-• How are R matrices handled in C?
+• How are R matrices represented in C?
 Does R use the C or Fortran order of matrix elements?

 • How are R data frames handled in C?